 ESG, CPACE, and hotel economics

-Owens is blunt about how ESG becomes real in deals: it is not only a values story, it is a capital story.
-There are three real main constituents in this equation, he says, the government, the consumer, and the investor.
-Regulation can shape viability through compliance costs, consumer preferences can shift demand, and investors can expand or restrict the pool of available capital.
+Owens is blunt about how ESG becomes real in deals: it is not only a values story, it is a capital story. he says, Regulation can shape viability through compliance costs, consumer preferences can shift demand, and investors can expand or restrict the pool of available capital.

 He also highlights how green capital can expand liquidity.
 In parts of the world, green bonds can create a deeper market for debt, meaning sponsors may access proceeds from a bigger variety of investors.
-In the United States, he points to CPACE as a tool that can help projects that are cuspy from a return perspective, while cautioning that it can also deter certain senior lenders.
-The conclusion is pragmatic: It is dollars and cents.
+In the United States, he points to CPACE as a tool that can help projects that are while cautioning that it can also deter certain senior lenders.
+The conclusion is pragmatic:

 Closing thoughts